L About AASA / Operations

 - Common Use Terminal Equipment (CUTE) – maintenance, operation and management;

 - Common User Self Service Kiosks (CUSS) – maintenance operation and management; and

 - Cargo Screening on behalf of certain clients.

-AASA is active in working with ACS, ACSA and the member airlines in provision of these services at the highest international standards in compliance with the International Civil Aviation Authority (ICAO) Standards and Recommended Practices (SARPS) and Civil Aviation Regulations.
+AASA works with ACS, ACSA and the member airlines in provision of these services at the highest international standards in compliance with the International Civil Aviation Authority (ICAO) Standards and Recommended Practices (SARPS) and Civil Aviation Regulations.

-- Hand baggage: AASA was instrumental in working with ACSA and the airlines to draft a Hand Baggage Policy to control the carriage of hand baggage on board the aircraft.
+- Hand baggage: AASA was instrumental in working with ACSA and the airlines to draft a Hand Baggage Policy to control the carriage of hand baggage on board aircrafts.
 This process was implemented on 2 February 2015.

 - Slot coordination: AASA is a member of the Slot Coordination Committee of South Africa, which seeks to manage the efficient use of slots and thereby optimise the utilisation of airspace and airport infrastructure.

 - Air Traffic Services: AASA is a member of the Committee comprising ATNS, the South African Department of Transport (DoT) and members of the industry in the implementation of Performance Based Navigation (PBN) within South Africa.

 - Weather Service: AASA works with the South African Weather Service (SAWS) and the airlines to consider new developments or initiatives and service delivery issues.